charlverster/mock_twitter_feed/README.md

 * Users are sorted alphabetically, and
 * Posts are sorted in the order they appear in the file.

+The user and tweet data is stored in a MySQL database that runs in a separate docker container.

 ## Getting Started

 ### Dependencies